-- A musician toying with website designs will explore color schemes, consider direct-to-fan sites like Nimbit, and so on.
+- A musician toying with website designs will explore color schemes, consider website builders such as Weebly, etc.

 As we tinker with problems and solutions, we tend to talk to ourselves, especially when we’re stumped.

-And such self-talk can lead us to higher creativity or to blocks.
-(See my article “Positivity“)
+And such self-talk can lead us to higher creativity or to blocks, as described in my article “Positivity“.